JordanCahya/air-quality-interpreter/README.md

 - no2 = (int) nitrogen dioxide - highly reactive gases.
 - category = (str) the category of the air pollution standard index calculation result.

+## 3. How to Use the Air Quality Interpreter